mrrabeagithub/Grade-11-Physics-Resources/Chapter 10 Rotational Dynamics/README.md

 🎯 Learning Objectives

-Define and calculate the Moment of Inertia for various rigid bodies and apply the Parallel Axis Theorem.
+Calculate Moment of Inertia and apply the Parallel Axis Theorem.

 Analyze systems using Newton's Second Law for Rotation ($\tau = I\alpha$).

-Apply the principle of Conservation of Angular Momentum to isolated systems.
+Model Conservation of Angular Momentum in isolated systems.

-Calculate Rotational Kinetic Energy and analyze rolling without slipping using energy conservation principles.

-Bridge translational and rotational kinematics to model complex mechanical systems.
+Use Rotational Kinetic Energy to solve rolling-without-slipping problems.

 📂 Resource Directory